 Finance, home, defence or MEA, what portfolio will Amit Shah get

-New Delhi, May 30: Prime Minister Narendra Modi held a marathon meeting with BJP president Amit Shah as he gave final touches to the shape of his government, which is likely to have representation from most allies and showcase the party's newfound strength in different regions.
+New Delhi, May 30: Prime Minister Narendra Modi held a marathon meeting with Bharatiya Janata Party (BJP) president Amit Shah as he gave final touches to the shape of his government, which is likely to have representation from most allies and showcase the party's newfound strength in different regions.

 Finance minister Arun Jaitley's decision to opt out on health grounds has fuelled speculation about who will get the coveted portfolio with railway minister Piyush Goyal, who filled in for Jaitley and presented the populist pre-election budget, being seen as a key contender.
 There is also a buzz about Shah, who has been elected to Lok Sabha from Gandhinagar and is a key architect of his party's landslide win, joining the government.

-If Shah joins the Modi cabinet, he is likely to get one of the four major portfolios

-- finance, home, defence or external affairs.
+If Shah joins the Modi cabinet, he is likely to get one of the four major portfolios - finance, home, defence or external affairs.
 The BJP has refrained from making any official comment about the likely members of the government, with its leaders insisting that it is the Prime Minister's prerogative.

 Senior party leaders like Rajnath Singh, Nitin Gadkari, Nirmala Sitharaman, Narendra Singh Tomar, Prakash Javadekar, Ravi Shankar Prasad, Dharmendra Pradhan and Smriti Irani, who defeated Congress president Rahul Gandhi in Amethi, are likely to join the second Modi government after being its members in its first avatar.